 .app bundles like any other Mac app.

-If you are running macOS Sierra or High Sierra, and double-clicking does not start the application, see Starting StreamBase Studio on macOS Sierra for some workarounds.
+If you are running macOS Sierra or later, and double-clicking does not start the application, see Starting StreamBase Studio on macOS Sierra for some workarounds.
 These workarounds are not required for Studio 10.4.0 and later.

-Because the name of the TIBCO StreamBase installation folder in
+Because the name of the TIBCO Streaming installation folder in

 back and forth between them to use one at a time.

 The easiest way to do this is to use a symbolic link pointing to the actual StreamBase installation folder, and to place the

 path to the symbolic link's

 bin directory in the PATH, as recommended in Post-Installation Shell Configuration, above.